-This procedure does not cover grievances concerning:
+This procedure does not cover grievances concerning

-- he Be Authority, Matters which are contrary to a government wide regulation in effect as of the date of this agree - ;; - Political Activising Objectimed violation of Subchapter III of Chapter 73 of Title 5.
-U.S.C., (relating to prohibited political activities); - Benefits.
-Retire life insurance, or health insurstille; two - 4 National Security, A suspension or removal under Section 7532 of Title 5 118 C. for reasons of actional security; - Hiring Authority.
+- Be Authority, Matters which are contrary to a government wide regulation in effect as of the date of this agree - i; - Political Activision Observational violation of Subchapter III of Chapter 73 of Title 5 U.S.C., (relating to prohibited political activities); - Benefits.
+Retire-life insurance, or health insursible; two - 4 National Security, A suspension or removal under Section 7532 of Tule 5 U.S.C. for reasons of national security; - Hiring Authority.
 Any examination, certification, or appointment; - Classification.
 The classification of any position which does not result in a reduction in grade or pay of any employee; - Statutory Discrimination Appeal.
-A complaint of discrimination which is listed in 5 U.S.C.
-Section 2302(b)(1) if the complaint of discrimination which is listed in 5 procedure; - Statutory, Adverse Action Appeal, An appeal of an adverse action based on performance under 5 U.S.C., 4302 or for efficiency under 5 U.S.C., 7512 if the employee elects the statutory appeal procedure provided under 5 U.S.C., 7701;
+A complaint of discrimination which is listed in 5 U.S.C., Section 2302(b)(1) if the complique has elected to use the statutory appeal procedure; - Statutory Adverse Action Appeal.
+An appeal of an adverse action based on performance under 5 U.S.C.
+4302 or for efficiency under 5 U.S. C. 7512 if the employee elects the statutory appeal procedure provided under 5 U.S.C.
+7701;

 - Union Appeal of Non represented Statutory Process.
-A Union appeal of an adverse action or an allegation of discrimination against any employee if the Union is not expressly designated by the employee as his or her representative on the maner; - 10 Mready Filed.
-Issues which can be raised under the grievance procedure or as an unfair labor practice may, in the discretion of the aggreeved party, be raised under either procedure but not under both procedures; - Probation, The removal of a probationary employee during his or her probationary period; - 12.
-Temporary Appointments: The termine on of a temporary appointment; and - Proposed Actions: Notices of proposed disciplinary/advers actions, furloughs, or removals Issues relating to such proposal notices may, however, be raised in connect with any grievance over the final decision on the proposed action.
+A Union appeal of an adverse action or an allegation of discrimination against any employee if the Union is not expressly designated by the employee as his or her representative on the maner; - Mready Filed.
+Issues which can be raised under the grievance procedure or as an unfair labor practice may, in the discretion of the aggreeved party, be raised under either procedure but not under both procedures; - Probation.
+The removal of a probationary employee during his or her probationary period; - 12.
+Temporary Appointments and The termine on of a temporary appointment and - Proposed Actions, Notices of proposed disciplinary/advers actions, furloughs, or removals Issues relating to such proposal notices may, however, be raised in connection with any grievance over the final decision on the proposed action.